pendle-finance/documentation/docs/Governance/vePENDLE.md

 Pendle’s governance is powered by Vote-escrowed PENDLE, or vePENDLE.

 vePENDLE enables Pendle to be further decentralized.
-With vePENDLE, an array of new features are unlocked for $PENDLE holders, increasing the utility of the token.
+With vePENDLE, an array of new features are unlocked for PENDLE holders, increasing the utility of the token.

-As a result, it also creates another sink for the $PENDLE token, giving more stability to the price of the token and to the protocol.
+As a result, it also creates another sink for the PENDLE token, giving more stability to the price of the token and to the protocol.

 ## Getting vePENDLE

-Stake $PENDLE and receive vePENDLE.
+Lock PENDLE and receive vePENDLE.
 Your vePENDLE value is proportional to the amount and duration staked (up to a maximum of 2 years). &lt;link tutorial>

-Your vePENDLE value will decay over time, and reaches zero once the stake duration is over.
-Your staked $PENDLE will then be released.
+Your vePENDLE value will decay over time, and reaches zero once the lock duration is over.
+Your staked PENDLE will then be unlocked.

 ![vePendle Value Over Time](/img/governance/vependle_value.jpg "vePendle Value Over Time")